-With a graduate certificate in organizational development from Saint Louis University's School for Professional Studies, you'll learn the organizational development principles and practices needed to facilitate systemic change and enhance overall effectiveness in your organization.
-The program will help you strengthen your consulting skills through a combination of coursework, peer interaction, and project-based learning.
+With a post-baccalaureate certificate in organizational development from Saint Louis University's School for Professional Studies, you'll learn the organizational development principles and practices needed to facilitate systemic change and enhance overall effectiveness in your organization.
+The program will help you strengthen your consulting skills through a combination of coursework, peer interaction and project-based learning.

 As part of the School for Professional Studies, this 12-credit, fully online program offers technology-driven professionals like you a flexible option to meet your personal career goals.
 If you have obtained an undergraduate degree or higher, you may pursue a stand-alone certificate.
 All courses are offered in eight-week terms through SLU Online, making advanced education more accessible for working professionals.

-The organizational development graduate certificate is for professionals seeking to facilitate strategic change and design OD interventions.
-OD professionals work in careers focused on change management, human resources, and training and development.
+SLU's organizational development post-baccalaureate certificate is for professionals seeking to facilitate strategic change and design OD interventions.
+Organizational development professionals work in careers focused on change management, human resources, and training and development.

 Requirements for International Students